danykoud/D3-challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `D3-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `D3-challenge`

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the D3 challenge.
-Use the folder name to correspond to the challenge: **D3_data_journalism**.

-4. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
+4. This Project utilizes both **html** and **Javascript** so be sure to add all the necessary files.
 These will be the main files to run for analysis.

 5. Push the above changes to GitHub or GitLab.

 ## Your Task

-### Core Assignment: D3 Dabbler (Required Assignment)
+### D3 Dabbler

 ![4-scatter](Images/4-scatter.jpg)